logo

 • Step 2.

-Apply it to the validation data to find the optimal cutoff.
+Apply the model to the validation data to find the optimal cutoff.

 • Step 3.

-Test the model obtained from the training data with the cutoff obtained from the validation data on the test data to see how high the performance is.
-If there are several model candidates, select as the final model the one with the highest performance.
+Using the model obtained from the training data and the cutoff obtained from the validation data, classify the test data and observe the performance.
+If multiple model candidates exist, select the model with the highest performance.

-The model obtained in Step 1 only becomes a proper model when it includes the cutoff obtained in Step 2.
+The model obtained in Step 1 becomes a proper model only after incorporating the cutoff obtained in Step 2.

 Practice